r4r00t-sh/369Algo/CONTRIBUTING.md

 # Contributing to 369 Algo

-Thank you for your interest in contributing to **369 Algo**!
-This document provides guidelines and information for contributors.
+Thank you for being part of the **369 Algo** development team!
+This document provides guidelines and information for team collaboration.

 ## 🚀 Getting Started